 During the summer months between academic calendar years, students face a transition generally associated with waning support structures and fewer guidelines and limits.
-For children at the Wediko Summer Program, the summer is highly structured and supported.
-The Wediko Summer Program offers a 1:2 staff to student ratio on our 450-acre waterfront campus, placing great emphasis on fun activities, summer schooling, and social-emotional learning.
+For children at the Camp Wediko, the summer is highly structured and supported.
+Camp Wediko offers a 1:2 staff to student ratio on our 450-acre waterfront campus, placing great emphasis on fun activities, summer schooling, and social-emotional learning.
 With over 45 days of residential programming with the positive feelings of camp, students engage in a structured, clinical milieu that expands existing strengths into more robust capacities and simultaneously stimulates new interests.

 Students have the benefit of clinicians who work with them every day “in-the-moment,” within the context of daily life.

-Wediko Summer Program staff and clinicians (including the Program Director) live on campus and are embedded within the milieu.
-While the daily schedule is structured much like a summer camp – with traditional activities such as swimming, art, athletics, theatre, and canoeing – students also participate in daily therapeutic groups, led by live-in clinicians, and ten hours of classroom academics per week.
+Camp Wediko staff and clinicians live on campus and are embedded within the milieu.
+While the Daily Schedule is structured much like a summer camp – with traditional activities such as swimming, art, athletics, theatre, and canoeing – students also participate in daily therapeutic groups, led by live-in clinicians, and several hours of classroom academics per week.

 Therapeutic Cabin Groups